 Different People Looking for Different Things

-- You are a recruiter looking for a talent for a specific role.
+- Recruiter looking for talent for a specific role.

-- You are a hiring manager not actively looking to hire, but open to meeting with people that have a great potential.
+- Hiring manager not actively looking to hire, but open to meeting with people that have great potential.

-- You are an investor looking for the next promising investment.
+- An investor looking for the next promising investment.

-- You are a startup founder looking for key people to grow your business.
+- Startup founder looking for key people to grow your business.

-- You are an entrepreneur looking for people to co-operate in a project.
+- Entrepreneur looking for people to co-operate in a project.

 All of these people will respond to or ignore different type of messages that hit their inbox.
 This automatic sifting process is a function of their own brief to their brain about what is worth their time.